DinhLeGaulois2/sql_react_employees_organizer/README.md

 # (This is rather a React-Redux Architecture.
 Will Use ReactJS after finishing the React-Redux ...)

 ---
-# BUILDING: EMPTY FOR NOW ...
+# BUILDING: Backend: Done!
+Need 2 Add frontend ...

 ---